 Sprouting does not remove gluten but for some people who have discomfort digesting wheat products, the sprouting process may aid in their ability to digest and enjoy.

 Whole grains are “whole” when they have their bran, germ and endosperm, which contain the seed’s essential vitamins and minerals like protein, fibre, iron, magnesium, B vitamins and antioxidants.
-There are no shortcuts when sprouting – a seed must be whole for it to sprout, so sprouted grains are inherently whole grain.
+There are no shortcuts when sprouting.
+A seed must be whole for it to sprout, so sprouted grains are inherently whole grain.

 While whole grains, seeds and beans are a good source of nutrition, they also contain phytic acid, an enzyme that inhibits our digestive systems from fully absorbing the seed’s nutrients.
-The sprouting process breaks down phytic acid, how much depends on the seed and sprouting time.
+The sprouting process reduces phytic acid, but how much depends on the seed and sprouting time.
 For example, chickpeas sprouted for 48 hours showed a 67% decrease.
 Sprouting converts the nutrients that are already present in the seed into a more bioavailable form for our bodies.

-Sprouting also stabilizes the natural oils in wheat and flax, which extends their shelf life, including slowing the staling rate of sprouted wheat bread.
+Sprouting also stabilizes the natural oils in wheat and flax, which extends their shelf life (including slowing the staling rate of sprouted wheat bread).
 This makes sprouted wheat a practical, user-friendly choice for bakers.